Collected notes and photos from getting around.

 USD 14,480 for a ballpoint pen?
 Oh yeah, I will take five, thanks.

 You get to listen to a safety lecture about how to stay cool in case of landing on water, or at least about how to fasten your seatbelt.
-And later, as the thrust glue your body into that seat, you take off, and the social experiment of being placed with random strangers begin: will you talk to them, find out their story, or will you instead read about other strangers in the onboard magazine?
-Or will you zone out, sleep the whole time?
-Will you use the aeroplane as a sanctuary, a place to think, establish plans, and conquer personal issues?
+And later, as the thrust glues your body into that seat, you take off, and the social experiment of being placed with random strangers begins: will you talk to them, find out their story, or will you instead read about other strangers in the onboard magazine?
+Or will you zone out, and sleep the whole time?
+Will you use the airplane as a sanctuary, a place to think, establish plans, and conquer personal issues?
 Eventually, you land in a different world, sometimes as a different person.

 Flying is a privilege, flying is grand.
 And airports have a good share on it.